Doctor of Ministry (D.Min.)

 The Doctor of Ministry degree offers pastors, missionaries and other church leaders an opportunity for professional and personal growth.
 It is designed to enhance one’s knowledge and skills in the practice of ministry.
 Students will have the opportunity to interact with recognized church leaders, to explore new ministry perspectives, to evaluate their ministry, to increase their vision and to crystallize their understanding of the purpose and goals of ministry.

-The program is composed of 30 credit hours involving 6 hours of core courses, 9 hours of cognate courses, 6 hours of research courses, 6 hours of thesis courses, and DMIN 890 Thesis Project Defense (3 c.h.).
+The program is composed of 30 credit hours involving 6 hours of core courses, 9 hours of cognate courses, and 15 hours of either a thesis project or portfolio coursework.

 Program Learning Outcomes